 2 Application of Terms

 2.1 Subject to any variation under condition 2.3 and save as referred to in a Contract Proposal Acceptance Form the Contract shall be on these conditions to the exclusion of all other terms and conditions (including any terms or conditions which the Client purports to apply under any purchase order, confirmation of order, specification or other document).
 If there is any conflict or ambiguity between the terms of these conditions and proposal or Quotation, a term contained in the Proposal or Quotation shall have priority over one contained in these conditions.

-2.3 These conditions apply to all the Company’s sales and any variation to these conditions and any representations about the Goods shall have no effect unless expressly agreed in writing and signed by a Director of the Company.
+2.2 These conditions apply to all the Company’s sales and any variation to these conditions and any representations about the Goods shall have no effect unless expressly agreed in writing and signed by a Director of the Company.
 The Client acknowledges that it has not relied on any statement, promise or representation made or given by or on behalf of the Company which is not set out in the Contract.
-Nothing in this condition shall exclude or limit the Company's liability for fraudulent misrepresentation.

-2.4 Any Estimate is given on the basis that it is not an offer and no Contract shall come into existence until the Binding Quotation has been signed by the Client and counter-signed by the Company and any deposit due is received.
+2.3 Any estimate is given on the basis that it is not an offer and no Contract shall come into existence until the Contract Proposal Acceptance Form signed by the Client has been received and accepted in writing by the Company and any deposit due is received.

-2.5 The receipt by the Client of a formal Quotation for Goods signed on behalf of the Company shall be deemed to be an offer by the Company, which the Client can accept subject to these conditions by signing the Quotation.
-Any formal Quotation is valid for a period of 14 days only from its date, provided that the Company has not previously withdrawn it.
+2.4 The receipt by the Client of a Proposal or Quotation signed on behalf of the Company shall be deemed to be an offer by the Company, which the Client can accept subject to these conditions by signing the Contract Proposal Acceptance Form.
+Any Proposal or Quotation is valid for a period of 14 days only from its date of issue, provided that the Company has not previously withdrawn it.

-3.1 The quantity and description of the Goods shall be as set out in the Company’s formal Quotation.
+3.1 The quantity and description of the Goods shall be as set out in the Company’s Proposal or Quotation.

 4.2 The Client shall take delivery of the Goods on such date as the Company advises, providing notification of delivery has been given not less than 7 days in advance of the date of delivery.

-4.3 Any dates specified by the Company for delivery of the Goods are an estimate and time for delivery shall not be of the essence.
+4.3 Any dates quoted by the Company for delivery of the Goods are approximate only and time for delivery shall not be of the essence.
 If no dates are so specified, delivery shall be within a reasonable time.
 The Company shall not be liable for any delay in delivery of the Goods that is caused by a Force Majeure Event or the Client's failure to provide the Company with adequate delivery instructions or any other instructions that are relevant to the supply of the Goods.

-4.5.3 the Company may store the Goods at its own premises or with a third party until actual delivery, whereupon the Client shall be liable for all related costs and expenses (including, without limitation, storage and insurance).
+4.7.3 the Company may store the Goods at its own premises or with a third party until actual delivery, whereupon the Client shall be liable for all related costs and expenses (including, without limitation, storage and insurance).